I received this note two days ago:

 Keep me posted on your success!

 P.S.
-If you’re coaching people to higher levels of success, join us for our next Coaching with Excellence event (May 25-26th) to position yourself as a reputable and prosperous coach.
+If you’re coaching people to higher levels of success, check out Coaching Mastery to position yourself as a reputable and prosperous coach.

 Share this Post